DanielDanielsson/eslint-plugin-typescript-sort/README.md

 ### Option 1

 Add `typescript-sort` to the plugins section.
-You can omit the `eslint-plugin-`:
+You can omit the `eslint-plugin-` part:

 ```json
 {